 Fill pipettes with the electrolyte solution and put in the booth.

-Carry the net on a towel and show the parent the net.
+Use a towel to pat off excess water from the net to prevent bridging.
+Carry the net on the towel and show the parent the net.
 Have the parent touch the net (if interested).

 Have the parent sit on the chair in the booth with the infant on their lap.